Senior Onboarding and Registration - SOAR

 Umoja: Centered around African American/Black history, literature, and culture.

-Submit additional required forms to the Financial Aid Office starting April 1, 2024.
+Submit additional required forms to the Financial Aid Office during the summer.

 See How to Check your Financial Aid Requirements.

-Visit the DSPS contact webpage for contact info and hours.
+Visit the DSPS contact webpage for contact information and hours.

 Eligible students can receive free money for college, books, and transportation.